Scrawk/CGALDotNetUnity/README.md

 Work in progress.
 Only 64 bit windows binarys provided.

 The source code for CGALDotNet can be found in [this](https://github.com/Scrawk/CGALDotNet) repository.

+A page on the Uniy forums can be found [here](https://forum.unity.com/threads/cgaldotnet-a-c-computational-library-built-around-cgal.1250314/).